 Another major factor that can trigger or worsen hair loss is stress.
 Stress is directly linked to a specific form of hair loss called telogen effluvium.
 This condition causes diffuse shedding of hair three to four months after a major triggering event.

 Though medical conditions and lifestyle factors can cause hair loss, hair thinning is sometimes a matter of perception.

 As you get older, it’s natural for your hair to lose some of its strength and volume.
 The hair follicles become smaller and lighter in color which can make it appear thinner.
 Some follicles stop producing new hair after a certain point which can result in an overall appearance of thinning.
-Many men often start showing signs of hair thinning or baldness by the time they reach thirty.
+Many men often start showing signs of balding or hair thinning or baldness by the time they reach thirty.

 The first step in resolving your problems with thinning hair is identifying the underlying cause.
 Whether your hair loss is caused by an underlying medical condition, triggered by stress, or related to poor lifestyle choices, there are things you can do to address it.

 Here are some of the best treatment options for thinning hair.

 Sometimes, when your hair looks thin or lifeless it isn’t related to hair loss at all.
 Excess sebum and other impurities can build up on your scalp and weigh your hair down, keeping it from looking its best.
 Changing the hair products you use may be all you need to do.